-Habitat suitability surveys conducted in 2020 provided additional insight to the flow-habitat relationship for juvenile salmonids in the Seton River.
-As observed in previous years, modelled habitat suitability in Reach 1 sharply decreased at flows above 12 m3/s for all four juvenile species and life stages, with slight increases from 60 to 86 m3/s (Figure 3.4).
-However, results from 2020 surveys suggest that some habitat is regained for Rainbow Trout fry and juvenile Coho Salmon from 25 to 40 m3/s, while habitat suitability for Rainbow Trout parr and Chinook Salmon continued to decrease through this range of flows.
+Habitat suitability surveys conducted in 2021 provided additional insight to the flow-habitat relationship for juvenile salmonids in the Seton River.
+As observed in previous years, modelled habitat suitability sharply decreased at flows above 12 m3/s for all four juvenile species and life stages, with slight increases from 60 to 86 m3/s (Figure 3.4).
+However, results from 2021 surveys suggest that significant habitat is regained for all four juvenile species from 25 to 40 m3/s, with the greatest increases being observed in Reach 2 and Reach 3.

-Longitudinal profiles of habitat suitability along the Seton River showed that the largest decreases in juvenile rearing habitat at flows above 12 m3/s were in Reach 2 (Figure 3.5, Figure 3.6).
-For example, there was a decrease of more than 2,500 m2 of habitat for Rainbow Trout fry and juvenile Coho Salmon at river-km 2.7 above 12 m3/s.
-Decreases in habitat at higher flows were relatively consistent throughout Reaches 1 and 3 for Rainbow Trout fry and juvenile Coho Salmon, while decreases in Rainbow Trout parr and juvenile Chinook Salmon habitat in these Reaches were more notable.
+Longitudinal profiles of habitat suitability along the Seton River showed that the largest increases in juvenile rearing habitat between 25 and 40 m3/s were in Reach 3 (Figure 3.5, Figure 3.6).
+For example, there was an increase of more than 5,000 m2 of habitat for Rainbow Trout parr and fry and juvenile Coho and Chinook Salmon at 40 m3/s.
+Decreases in habitat at higher flows were relatively consistent throughout each reach for Coho and Chinook Salmon and Rainbow Trout fry.
+Rainbow Trout parr however, exhibited the least amount of change at 40 m3/s.